techdoodle/hof-web-app-backend/CSV_UPLOAD_README.md

 ### Validation
 - All numeric fields are validated
-- Team side must be 'A' or 'B'
+- Team name can be any string (e.g., "Team A", "Red Team", "Lions", etc.)
 - Boolean fields accept true/false, 1/0, or boolean strings
 - Empty strings are converted to null for optional fields
 - Empty rows are automatically skipped
 - Duplicate entries in the same CSV file are detected and rejected
+- Maximum of 2 teams per match is enforced

 ## Error Handling
 - File validation (must be .csv)